vendoor/vendoor-server/docs/developer-guides/component.md

 Registration is synchronous and does not trigger dependency resolution.
 Hence, you can register your components in any order.

+If you want to register a new component, simply add its path to the appropriate array in [index.js](../../src/index.js).

 ## Setup and Teardown

 The actual setup process is triggered by calling